 At a recent protest gathering there was the usual splattering of anti-billionaire protest signs, which is understandable, but it distracts from the deeper and more important issue.

 The major problems with capitalism are at least twofold.
 First, its theoretical and ideological foundation is greed.
-Greed elevates individual material ambition above the needs of other individuals and broader communal concerns.
+Greed elevates individual material ambitions above the needs of other individuals and the broader community.
 Greed destroys empathy, and ultimately, when a nation’s material advancement can be advanced through war, war is the path taken.

 Second, in order to measure the firm’s material contribution to society, capitalism relies on firm specific accounting systems, systems which measure only a firm’s material contribution, without consideration of the firm’s broader impact on the community.
-Environmental destruction, property abandonment, job instability, social conflict, and spiritual injury, are simply not accounted-for under the current accounting systems.
+Environmental destruction, property abandonment, job instability, and social conflict, are not accounted for under current accounting procedures.
+While these are difficult things to measure, this is no excuse for allowing private firms to privatize gains while socializing costs.

 Would it not be better to divert resources from excessive unnecessary consumption towards publicly provided jobs, healthcare, environmental protection, advanced education and training, each of which would improve the Nation’s productivity?
-But this is impossible in a system premised on greed as there’s little willingness to sacrifice excessive personal consumption in order to enable the longer term investment required for these programs.
+But this is impossible in a system premised on greed as there’s little willingness to sacrifice excessive personal consumption in order to enable the longer term investment required for the broader community’s health.

 Rather than focus our attention on billionaires–a symptom of the system, it would be more productive to focus on the flaws within the current ideological framework.
-Capitalism’s promotion of greed, material ambitions, competition, and so forth, are antithetical to our religious heritages.
+Capitalism’s promotion of greed, material ambitions, competition, and so forth, are damaging and antithetical to most of our religious heritages.
 In the Christian context, anti-Christ is the term which best describes the system.

 ###